 According to the Berkeley Police Department, a woman called BPD when she saw Wolfer throw a wooden plank and a bottle at a 75-year-old man, injuring him, while making anti-Asian and antisemitic comments on Cedar Street east of Sacramento Street on the morning of May 3.

-Wolfer also used an unknown item to break out the rear passenger window of the man's car and threw two concrete pavers at a 70-year-old woman standing nearby on her porch in the 1500 block of Cedar Street.
+Wolfer also used an unknown item to break out the rear passenger window of the man's car and threw two concrete pavers at a 70-year-old woman standing nearby on her porch in the 1500 block of Cedar Street, BPD said.

 According to BPD, Wolfer then ran toward a man and his children who were on Sacramento Street.